Is Ashley Furniture Non-Toxic? What You Need to Know

 What Is Non Toxic Furniture?

-Non-toxic furniture is made without the use of harmful chemicals, pollutants, or volatile organic compounds (VOCs) that can off-gas and cause poor indoor air quality.
+Non-toxic furniture is designed to avoid or significantly minimize the use of harmful chemicals, pollutants, or volatile organic compounds (VOCs) that can off-gas and cause poor indoor air quality.

 Made from natural, organic, or sustainably sourced materials, non-toxic furniture is safer than most conventional furniture.